 Research says men ponder from the meeting to the ring and then ask the question “Will You?”
-Women ponder from the ring to the altar and answer “I Will.”
+Women ponder from the ring to the altar and question “I Will"...
 Why?
-Because God takes marriage seriously and he wanted to make sure the journey from the first encounter to the altar was completely contemplated.
+Because God takes marriage seriously and he desires for every couple to make sure every couple, from the first encounter to the altar, has completely contemplated the covenant of marriage.
 After all, the groom has to be willing to lay down his life for the sake of the kingdom if necessary, and defend his maiden to the death if need be.
-From the proposal to the "I Do" the bride has to fully consider her choice.
-After all, this will be the king of their kingdom, and father of her children, destined to lead wisely and protect bravely.
+From the proposal to the "I Do" the bride has to fully consider her choice of the king of their kingdom, and father of her children, who is destined to lead wisely and protect bravely.
 She too must determine if she's committed to loving him for the rest of her life.
-This choice is one of the most important decisions in a couple's future because marriage is a covenant.
+Marriage is a covenant.
 In fact, the ceremony is full of traditions that represent covenants dating all the way back to the time of the Old Testament, and those covenants were never meant to be broken.
 (To learn about the covenants, check out my book "Chaos in the Castle or Peace in the Palace?" where I discuss in chapter 4, "What Makes a Wedding Royal").

 How Can You Tell a Prince from a Frog?

 Before meeting my husband, I was everybody's bridesmaid and nobody's bride.
 In my desperation, I almost kissed a frog.
 I was dating a guy I'd dreamed of marrying since childhood.
 After several months, his favorite line was, “We could get married since we both want the same things: a nice house, nice cars, and a couple of kids.”
 Every time I heard those words, my heart skipped a beat.
 Not a flutter of love but a putter of panic.
 My parents had the same "happy life" list and I knew from experience those things didn't bring palace paradise.
 I wanted more.
-I wanted to marry a man who would love me for who I was and honor and cherish me all the days of my life.
-Thank goodness, one Saturday morning, as I lay in bed pondering the pond over the palace, it finally hit me.
+I wanted to marry a man who would love me for who I was and honor me all the days of my life.
+Thank goodness, one Saturday morning, as I lay in bed pondering the pond over the palace, it suddenly hit me.
 This was not the prince God had for me.
-Immediately I ended it and asked God to take over.
+Immediately I ended the relationship and asked God to take over.
 It was a "Jesus take the Wheel" sort of moment.
-It was time to quit trying to change my frog into the prince he could never be and trust my Father in Heaven who knew me best to bring me my prince charming.
+I quit trying to change a frog I had into the prince he could never be and trusted my Father in Heaven to bring me my prince charming.
 Literally, the next day I walked into church, my eyes met the eyes of a mystery man across the room, and I was captivated.
 That night he asked me out on our first date and a year later we were engaged, teddy bear and all.
-I found my knight in shining armor, and he's been mine now for almost twenty-eight years!
+I found my knight in shining armor, and he's been mine now for almost thirty years!
 Scripture says in Jeremiah 29:11,

 I alone know the plans I have for you, plans to bring you prosperity and not disaster, plans to bring about the future you hope for.

-This is God's promise and his covenant to you.
+This is God's promise to you.
 If we surrender our lives and embrace his plans, we will never be disappointed in love.
-We may face disappointment in life and circumstances but in the midst of difficult times, knowing you married the one meant for only you will glue you together when everything else tries to tear you apart.
+We may face disappointment in life but knowing you married the one meant for only you will glue you together when everything else tries to tear you apart.

 Will You Miss Mr. Right?